Can You Pause Car Insurance?

 What Changes When You Reduce or Suspend Car Insurance

-When you reduce or suspend your car insurance, you might violate your lender's requirements, which typically require full coverage for the duration of the loan.
-You might also lose your state registration, receive a lapse in penalty fee.
-Review the repercussions of suspending or canceling your insurance below before deciding if either option is right for you.
+When you reduce or suspend your car insurance, you might violate your lender's requirements, which usually require full coverage for the duration of the loan.
+You might also lose your state registration or receive a lapse penalty fee.
+Read through the repercussions of suspending or canceling your insurance before deciding if either option is right for you.

 car icon